 I considered leaving this one out, but it is a very good tool if used correctly.
 It’s just a little dangerous, so use caution.

-You can thin the walls in specific areas that overgrow, and cause them to wear faster; thus making the balance of your trim last longer.
+You can thin the walls in specific areas that overgrow, and cause them to wear faster, thus making the balance of your trim last longer.
 If done to excess, this can bite you by speeding up wall growth.
 Also, if the wall is over-thinned, bruising of the dermal laminae becomes more likely.
-A good rule of thumb is to keep any ‘outer wall rasping’ in the lower 1/3 of the hoof capsule and stop when the unpigmented wall (or water line) starts to show at ground level.
-Be sure to do this only in the specific spots that tend to overgrow or it will be counterproductive, by speeding up the wall growth.
+A good rule of thumb is to keep any outer wall rasping in the lower 1/3 of the hoof capsule and stop when the unpigmented wall (or water line) starts to show at ground level.
+Be sure to do this only in the specific spots that tend to overgrow or it will be counterproductive by speeding up the wall growth.

 Mustang Roll Angles

-I’ve used the one example of the pigeon-toed horse because it is the most common, but I use the exact same thoughts and principles for any medial/lateral limb imbalance.
+I’ve used the one example of the pigeon-toed horse because it is the most common, but I use the exact same thoughts and principles for any lower limb deformity.
 Basically, I use constant defensive prevention of hoof imbalance that enables the horse to walk out of the problem when/if we will.
-I focus on removing the constant excess, and occasionally build areas of excess wear.
+I focus on removing the constant excess, and occasionally build any areas of excess wear.
 If wall flare persists in the areas of less wear, you should automatically know that more could be done to maintain constant balance.
 The wall flare is the horse’s defense mechanism for excess wall growth.

-From a ‘hoof care standpoint’, I’m convinced that the best we can do is constantly keep the coffin bone and lateral cartilages balanced with the ground plane, then keep the horse comfortable and constantly moving.
-I’ve “been there; done that” with more aggressive approaches.
-This way isn't always a "magic wand" but it works better and more often than anything else I’ve done, seen or studied.
+From a hoof care standpoint, I’m convinced that the best we can do is constantly keep the coffin bone and lateral cartilages balanced with the ground plane, then keep the horse comfortable and constantly moving.
+I’ve “been there, done that” with more aggressive approaches.
+This way isn't always a magic wand but it works better and more often than anything else I’ve done, seen or studied.

 Early Trimming and Movement

 Most people think that hoof trimming for adult horses is a necessity and foal trimming is a luxury.
 If anything it should be the other way around.
-If I financially had to pick out two years to neglect the hooves on MY horse, I’d choose the last two or maybe a period in the middle; absolutely not the first two years!
+If I financially had to pick out two years to neglect the hooves on MY horse, I’d choose the last two or maybe a period in the middle – absolutely not the first two years!
 There was never a truer statement said than, “An ounce of prevention is worth a pound of cure.”
 With angular deformities, that's actually an understatement.